Learn if human resources is a good career for you

 There are many different educational pathways that lead to a career in HR.
 To decide which degree you need, determine what kind of career you want to have in the field.

-Future HR specialists may want to pursue one of several different relevant degrees, including:
+Future HR specialists may want to pursue one of the following degree programs:

 - Bachelor’s degree in business